MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 Thank you for making the **[Name]** Survey a success.
 At **[Company name]**, we believe that feedback from our people is essential to work toward continuously improving ourselves and achieving our mission of **[insert mission]**.

-We're excited to announce that approximately **[##%]** of all employees--more than **[#]** of you--provided your valuable input through the **[Name]** survey.
-In the upcoming weeks, we share company-level results and plans for acting in response to your feedback.
+We're excited to announce that approximately **[##%]** of all employees provided valuable input through the **[Name]** survey.
+In the upcoming weeks, we'll share company-level results and plans for acting in response to your feedback .

-Within the next few weeks, you'll also hear about the key results and focus areas for your specific business unit, and together with your manager, your team chooses your own focus area to prioritize.
+Within the next few weeks, your manager will help your team choose your own focus area to prioritize.
 Be prepared to share your ideas about solutions that will fuel progress over time.

 Thank you for your commitment to making **[Company name]** a place where people can thrive and do their best work.